 This program makes Portugal an attractive option for digital nomads, retirees, and anyone looking to live and work in a beautiful and welcoming country while keeping more of their income.
 Whether you’re seeking a change of pace or a new adventure, Portugal’s NHR program is worth exploring.

-In order to qualify for the NHR regime, applicants must have the right to reside in Portugal either by being an EU/EEA/Swiss citizen or through visa schemes such as the Portugal Golden Visa.
-They must not have been a Portuguese tax resident in the five years before taking up residence in Portugal.
+To qualify for the NHR regime, applicants must have the right to reside in Portugal either as an EU/EEA/Swiss citizen or through visa schemes such as the Portugal Golden Visa.
+They must not have been a Portuguese tax resident for five years before taking up residence in Portugal.

 Is NHR ending?

-Personal income tax (IRS) applies to the incomes of both Portuguese residents and non-residents who earn income in Portugal.
+Personal income tax rates (IRS) apply to the incomes of Portuguese residents and non-residents currently working or employed.

-Usually, tax is automatically deducted from pay slips, but you are still obligated to complete an annual tax return.
-Tax is determined by looking at the taxable income earned and the corresponding tax rate and removing any legal deductions (e.g., education or health-related expenses).
+Tax is automatically deducted from pay slips, but you must complete an annual tax return.
+Your income tax rates are determined by calculating your taxable income earned and the corresponding tax rate and removing any legal deductions (e.g., education or health-related expenses).

-IRS is calculated individually, but couples and civil partnerships can opt to file jointly.
-In this case, tax is charged on the total taxable income of the persons in the household.
+IRS is considered individual income tax and is filed individually, but couples and civil partnerships can opt to file jointly.
+In this case, tax rates are charged on the total taxable income of the household members.

 The Portugal tax rates for individuals for 2023 are as follows, ranging from 14.5 percent to 48 percent: